Applying for a job seems on the surface to be straightforward, but there are actually ways to go about it that can make you stand out from the rest.

-Below we cover some of the basics that can help to lift your resume above the rest, and we also explain the rules and regulations that some potential employers are bound by when considering applicants, so that you are better informed about the entire hiring process.
+Below we cover some of the basics that can help to lift your resume above the crowd, and we also explain the rules and regulations that some potential employers are bound by when considering applicants, so that you are better informed about the entire hiring process!

 Before you dive into finding job ads, pause for a second to consider what exactly that job ad is going to contain.
 You’ll want to re-use the language in the ad to personalize your resume and cover letter to that exact job.